A king who sold gold caparisons of temple jumbos for railway line | Science-Environment

 He went through physical and mental strain to make the railway line a reality, Bhadran added.

-A scholar in English and Sanskrit, he had abdicated the throne in 1914.

-Unfortunately, the old railway station of Kochi, which played a vital role in the face-changing growth of Kochi, was abandoned gradually following the commissioning of the South Railway Station here after a few decades.

-Facing sheer neglect of the authorities, the humble redstone edifice of the first railway station is lying in ruin and the unused railway lines running to the station are buried under weeds and creepers at present.
-The old railway station and the first train service came up for discussion again in the wake of raging debates over silver line, the massive infrastructure project which envisages to cover a 530-kilometre stretch from Thiruvananthapuram to Kasaragod, A whooping Rs 64,000 crore is estimated as cost for the flagship project of the Left government.
+The old railway station and the first train service came up for discussion again in the wake of raging debates over silver line, the massive infrastructure project which envisages to cover a 530-kilometre stretch from Thiruvananthapuram to Kasaragod, A whopping Rs 64,000 crore is estimated as cost for the flagship project of the Left government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)